qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

    * - **Short segments errors**
      - ``ERRORS``
      - [vector: point]
-     - Output point layer representing the error locations and information (the ID and name of the input layer, the geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error and small segment length).
+     - Output point layer representing the error locations and information.
+       Other than the input attributes, the output layer also contains the following fields:

+       - ``gc_layerid``: the ID of the input layer.
+       - ``gc_layername``: the name of the input layer.
+       - ``gc_partidx``: the geometry part index of the erroneous feature.
+       - ``gc_ringidx``: the ring index of the erroneous feature.
+       - ``gc_vertidx``: the vertex index of the erroneous feature.
+       - ``gc_errorx``: the x coordinate of the centroid of the small segment.
+       - ``gc_errory``: the y coordinate of the centroid of the small segment.
+       - ``gc_error``: the error segment length.
    * - **Short segments features**
      - ``OUTPUT``
      - [vector: same as input]
-     - Output layer containing the features with short segments.
+     - Output layer containing, for each identified short segment, the feature it belongs to.
-       Additional fields are added (see ``ERRORS`` output).
+       Additional fields are available (see ``ERRORS`` output).

 Python code
 ...........